Moonpreneur

 Health Tracking: Some people use fitness trackers to monitor their daily activity levels, heart rate, and sleep patterns.
 This data is stored and analyzed to help people make decisions about their health.

 Hope the concept explained with examples is helpful in explaining Big Data.
-By using everyday examples from the real world, we can help them understand how Big Data is generated and used to improve our lives.
-By understanding Big Data, children can develop the valuable skillsets for the future.
+By using everyday examples from the real world, we can help they understand how Big Data is generated and used to improve our lives.
+By understanding Big Data, children can develop valuable skill sets for the future.

 Moonpreneur understands the needs and demands this rapidly changing technological world is bringing with it for our kids.
 Thus we are on a mission to educate and ignite the flames of entrepreneurship through our holistically created online STEM programs, which will help kids master the futuristic sciences such as Robotics, Game Development, App Development, Advanced Math, and much more!!